 Pricing for VA companies may seem high, but remember you are paying upfront for a company that will expertly vet potential candidates and provide a match that will meet your expectations.
 Also, note how much work time the company allots at each price point.
 Just because companies offer services at similar price points doesn’t mean that their offerings are the same.

-For instance, basic plans with Wing provide a personal assistant for an unlimited amount of work during an 8-hour block of time.
-This assistant supports up to 3 people.
-Pro plans provide a second assistant and support for up to 5 people.
+For instance, a Full Time plan with Wing provides a personal assistant for an unlimited amount of work during an 8-hour block of time.
+That means 160 work hours a month.
+Meanwhile, Wing’s Full Time 2X plans provide a second assistant and support for 320 hours per month.
 In contrast, many managed VA companies provide work for fewer hours or limited tasks within a workday.

 Response times are a major factor to consider with all VA work.
 Your assistant must be able to complete requests quickly so you can move on with your day.
 One of the major selling points of a digital assistant is the ability to take work out of your schedule, which can’t happen if VAs have slow response times.
-Wing’s digital assistants are guaranteed to respond within 3 minutes during contractually agreed upon business hours.
+Wing’s digital assistants are guaranteed to respond as soon as possible during contractually agreed upon business hours.

 Besides assistants, the company’s customer service department must be responsive as well.
 Sometimes, when you are working with a digital assistant, you will have questions for the customer service team.
-Do they respond quickly to your questions?
+Do they quickly get back to you on questions?
 This is a sign of professionalism and the company’s commitment to its client base.

 If you can’t answer yes to some of these questions around responsiveness, it may be time to seek out a new company to provide remote personal assistants.
 Wing has highly responsive 24/7 customer support that is guaranteed to respond within the same business day on any issue.